Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Mountain-oriented helmets have more materials that wrap the side and back of the head, creating extended coverage to protect the occipital lobe (the bony knob on the back of your head) and temples.
 Steep trails increase the risk of falling backward and onto the back of your head.
 This makes good occipital coverage like that offered by our favorite mountain bike helmet, the Giro Manifest, that much more important.

 Mountain bike helmets typically also come with a visor similar to the one found on the POC Kortal Race MIPS, which provides shade as riders move in and out of the direct sun.
-A visor also brings a little extra protection from brushy limbs that tend to stretch out over unmaintained roads.
+A visor also brings a little extra protection from brushy limbs that tend to stretch out over unmaintained roads and trails.

 Our favorite visors are also adjustable, so you can optimize their position to keep the sun out of your eyes.
 To learn more about helmets for tackling your favorite trails, check out our guide to the best mountain bike helmets.